skip to content

 b) have at least two years’ experience in family law if wishing to receive assignments in family law matters;

-c) provide a copy of a current DCSI screening clearance if wishing to receive assignments in which the client is a child.
+c) provide a copy of a current Working with Children Check (WWCC) if wishing to receive assignements in which the client is a child.

 Become a Legal Aid Panellist – apply now